femiliani/femiliani.github.io/_pages/about.md

 Lessons in MolBio
 ======
-I was fortunate to learn cloning techniques from some excellent teachers (who sadly, when I asked for permission to name them, asked to remain anynonymous).
-Since then I've been challenged by progressively more complex plasmids and have learned (the hard way) some tips and tricks that assure cloning success.
-I don't pretend to claim that I am the best, just that I've learned simple things that can help everyone.
-And in the <p class='.btn' markdown='1'> [Lessons in MolBio](https://femiliani.github.io/year-archive/)</p> I will try to share them with you so that you will come to love cloning too.
+I was fortunate to learn cloning techniques from some excellent teachers.
+They laid the foundation which I then built-on by creating (unnecessarily) complex plasmids.
+What I've learned is that cloning is actually easy once you know the rules that are written between the lines of protocols.
+In the [Lessons in MolBio](https://femiliani.github.io/year-archive/) I will try to share the tips/tricks/rules I learnt with you so that you will come to love cloning too.

 header
 ======